Olde-Skuul/quicktime7windows/samples/movie_from_ref/readme.md

 The sample is built as a command-line tool on both Mac and Windows.

+Projects are generated using ``makeprojects``.
+Run the python script ``generate_projects.py`` to regenerate them.

-On Macintosh, an Xcode 2.4.1 project is provided.
+On Macintosh, an Xcode 3.1.4 project is provided.

 On Windows, Microsoft Visual Studio 2022 C++, Open Watcom 1.9, and Codewarrior 9 for Windows projects are provided.